Is there a minimum or maximum number of people for the tours?

 What is the weather like in Hong Kong?

 The weather in Hong Kong is usually warm – too warm!
-The average summer temperature is 28 C (82 F) and water temperature 26 C (79 F).
-During the cooler winter months, the average temperature is 15 C (59 F), and the water is 18 C (65 F).
+The average summer temperature is 28 C (82 F) and water temperature 26 C (79 F) and the prevailing winds are from the south.
+During the cooler winter months, the average temperature is 15 C (59 F), and the water is 18 C (65 F) and the prevailing winds are from the north and east.
 Winds can occur during any time of the year, and can affect kayaking itineraries and timing.
-Current weather and forecasts can be viewed here
+Current weather and forecasts can be viewed here.